bveber/pysports-stats/README.rst

 Installation
 ============

+TODO: This has not been released to Pypi yet, so standard pip install will not work.
+But I'm keepin the documentation as a template for now.

 The easiest way to install `pysports-stats` is by downloading the latest released binary from PyPI using PIP.
 For instructions on installing PIP, visit `PyPA.io <https://pip.pypa.io/en/stable/installing/>`_ for detailed steps on